juliocesardeveloper/juliocesardeveloper/README.md

 - ⚡ Fun fact: ...
 -->
 I'm Julio César, Frontend Developer at Platzi Master Program | Passionate about Technology and Online Education.

+#### My rules of life

+😃 Try to be a better person everyday.
+📚 Never stop learning.
+🧙‍♂️ I'm still not the final version of me.